 The Rising Demand for Customer Service Innovation

 The first step to business innovation today is outsourcing.
-The BPO industry has technology to thank for its existence.
+The BPO industry has the technology to thank for its existence.
 Without mobile technology, such as the internet and telecommunication, offshoring would not exist.
 However, now that the artificial intelligence is getting smarter, BPOs have two options: to see it as a threat or see it as a tool to move forward and change.

 To see what the demand is for customer service tools, we first look at the challenges a contact center manager faces daily.